 As a parent, you play a vital role in your child’s education.
-There are many things you can do to make your child’s first day and time at school more enjoyable.
+There are many things you can do to support a great start to school for your child.

-Approved kindergarten programs can help your child get ready for school in a play based learning environment.
+Approved kindergarten programs can support your child’s learning before school in a play-based environment.
+Kindergarten programs are planned to develop children’s skills, knowledge and understandings which support their continued learning.
 You can enrol them in a kindergarten program in the year before they start Prep.

 Find a service near you.

 How you can help